ECE1502 Information Theory (Fall 2025)

 • Channel capacity

 This is a fundamental course for students interested in digital communications, data compression and signal processing.
-It is also of interests to students in Computer Science, Statistics and related disciplines.
+It is also of interests to students in Computer Science, Machine Learning, Statistics and related disciplines.

 Pre-requisite: An undergraduate course in Probability.
 A fair level of mathematical maturity is expected.